sylvandb/gruvin9x/trunk/pcbv4/readme.txt

  (1.2v - 5.5v @ 500ma).
 This should hopefully allow a selection of motors to be used.
 Have also added a jumper that either allows the Spare_2/PG5 signal or the PH3/OC4A PWM ouput to drive the enable on the regulator.
 I think PWM control maybe an overkill but the option is there.
-Early indications show PS3 controller vibration motors look good, they wedge in just fine in the bottom left of the back of the case.
+Early indications show PS3 controller vibration motors look good, they wedge in just fine in the bottom left of the back of the case (to the left of the battery compartment).
 Got a copy ps3 wired controller from eBay for 6GBP.
 Contains two motors with differing weights, either seems fine.
+ Have tried driving the TPS77601 enable input with a PWM signal of around 250Hz while using one of the PS3 motors and it seems fine.
+Have uped filter capacitors from the datasheet to try and keep noise generated low.
+The current combination of caps represent the lowest noise I have managed to get on both the motor side and the input side.

 Minor
 -----
 * Added mounting holes into schematic so they don't disappear if you tell the netlist update to delete components